bcgov/digital-trust-toolkit/applications/application-bc-mmo.md

 1. Using the established connection, MDS CORE MUST offer the credential when a new permit and/or amendment is issued (if the connection exists).
 2. For all connections, MDS CORE MUST offer permit credentials that have not been offered before.
-3. MDS MineSpace MUST provide an Activity Feed Notification for each credential offer to the Mine Manager
+3. MDS MineSpace MUST provide an Activity Feed Notification for each credential offer to the Mine Manager.
 4. MDS CORE MUST provide an activity feed notification for each credential to the Mining Inspector.
 5. MDS Traction SHALL offer the credential to the Company’s Organizational Wallet.
 6. The Company’s Organizational Wallet SHALL send an email notification of offer to the Mine Manager through secure email.